What is a Securities and Commodities Trader?

 - Bloomberg Professional

-What education or degrees do I need to become a Securities and Commodities Trader?
+What education is needed to be a Securities and Commodities Trader?

 Securities and Commodities Traders Sector